Become an IAF Endorsed™ Facilitator

 The IAF Endorsed™ Facilitator (EF) designation is a first stage of the IAF Professional Development Pathway.

 It has been specially designed for members who may be considered a practitioner in the field of facilitation.
-For this reason, it is particularly suitable for members who are at the early stages of their career as facilitators or may work primarily as a consultant, project manager, trainer, coach, or meeting leader, independently or within an organisation.
+For this reason, it is particularly suitable for members who are at the early stages of their career as facilitators or may work primarily as a consultant, project manager, trainer, coach, or meeting leader, independently or within an organization.

 The IAF Endorsed™ Facilitator assessment process is based on an online examination and a written submission.
 In order to become an IAF Endorsed™ Facilitator members must demonstrate an understanding of the IAF Core Competencies, have practical experience using facilitation tools, techniques and/or methods, and conduct in congruence with the IAF Statement of Values and Code of Ethics